-- Applications are available from the Housing Coordinator, Rossana Brassea. - You can choose your own roommate or one can be chosen for you. - Roommate information questionnaires are available from the Housing Coordinator. - Students can live in the dorm for the length of their program or 1 year, whichever is shorter. - Dorms are available on a first come, first serve basis.
-See the Housing Coordinator for more details.
+- Applications are available from the Housing Coordinator, Rossana Brassea. - You can choose your own roommate or one can be chosen for you. - Roommate information guestionnaires are available from the Housing Coordinator - Students can live in the dorm for the length of their program or 1 year, whichever is shorter.

+Residence Hall rooms are available on a first come. first serve basis.
+See the Housing Coordinator for more details

-Double occupancy: \$2,700 per quarter Single occupancy: \$5,400 per quarter Refundable security deposit: \$900
+Double occupancy: \$2,700 per quarter Single occupancy: \$5,400 per quarter Refundable security deposit: \$300.00